CLICK SIGN-UP BUTTON BELOW TO GET CNY-CAN UPDATES

 (6) improving care provided by formal caregivers.

-In 2016, CNY-CAN continues to engage stakeholders in identifying at least one research question to develop as a competitive research proposal.
+In 2016 and 2017, CNY-CAN continues to engage stakeholders in identifying the best research question to develop as a competitive research proposal.

 F.O.C.U.S.
 Greater Syracuse is a non-profit, citizen-driven organization serving Central New York that taps citizen creativity and citizen engagement to impact change in Central New York by enabling citizens, organizations, and government to work together to enhance the quality of our lives and our economic future.
 F.O.C.U.S. stands for Forging our Forging Our Community’s United Strength.